 Post Doctoral Fellow

 Sanjana is a Postdoctoral Fellow at the CDPE focusing on the centre’s T-DOT cohort.
+Her research focuses on advancing evidence-based efforts to support the health and wellbeing of communities facing longstanding marginalization.
 She possesses abundant experience managing the data-to-day operations of research studies and has successfully supported the acquisition of numerous grants to conduct community-based research in the areas of HIV, harm reduction, and substance use.
 Sanjana is a skilled quantitative and qualitative researcher, with experience in protocol and research instrument development, data collection, analyses, and knowledge translation.
 Her work is guided by anti-oppression, anti-racist, and equity-based approaches and informed by her interdisciplinary background.
-She holds an MPH from the University of Toronto and is currently completing her doctoral training at the University of British Columbia where she aims to advance evidence-based efforts to support the health and wellbeing of communities facing longstanding marginalization.
+She holds an MPH from the University of Toronto and a PhD from the University of British Columbia.

 Research Assistant